Maps-Messaging/demo_viasat/README.md

               defaultAnalyser: "Advanced"
 ```

-This informs the server to subscribe to the **/weather** topic, process the events using the **Advanced** analyser and forward an event after every 60 events.
+This instructs the server to subscribe to the **/weather** topic, process the events using the **Advanced** analyser, and forward an event after every 60 events.

-> A complete NetworkConnectionManager.yaml can be found in main/resources/modem_side
+> A complete `NetworkConnectionManager.yaml` can be found in `main/resources/modem_side`.

-We also need to adjust which port the MQTT server binds to, in **NetworkManager.yaml**
+We also need to adjust the MQTT port in **NetworkManager.yaml**:

 ```yaml
       - name: "MQTT Interface"